AharnaMoulick/azure-docs/articles/virtual-machines/troubleshooting/troubleshoot-rdp-internal-error.md

 #  An internal error occurs when you try to connect to an Azure VM through Remote Desktop

-This article describes an error that you may experience when you try to connect to a virtual machine (VM) in Microsoft Azure.
+This article describes an error that you may experience when you try to connect to a virtual machine (VM) in Microsoft Azure..

 ## Symptoms